sakshamGupta09/Angular/14.Lifecycle/lifecycle.md

 ## 5. AfterContentInit

 - A component can recieve content from parent.
 This hook runs once after the content is initialized.
+- As per the initial state of the component, content is initialized.
 - Use this to read the results of `content queries`.
 - Do not mutate state.
 - Content is initialized before view.